-This is due to the sub-optimal choice of $u_t$; recall the discussion on p.\pageref{par:choice_ut}.
+This is due to the sub-optimal choice of $\su_t$; recall the discussion on p.\pageref{par:choice_ut}.
 We observe no improvement for the estimation of the right singular vector (setting (d)), as the prior of $\bv^*$ is Gaussian, in which case we expect the PCA estimate to be optimal.
-The interesting behavior demonstrated in Figure \ref{fig:AMPspect} motivates the study of the optimal choice for $u_t, v_t$ in future work.
+The interesting behavior demonstrated in Figure \ref{fig:AMPspect} motivates the study of the optimal choice for $\su_t, \sv_t$ in future work.
 We also note that, in settings (c)-(d), $\tilde{\alpha}_{\rm s}=0$, which means that the PCA estimator has non-zero correlation with the signal for all $\alpha>0$.
 However, for $\alpha<0.1$, this correlation remains rather small.
 Finally, we highlight that our proposed rotationally invariant PCA+AMP always improves upon the Gaussian PCA+AMP.
 In general, this performance gap will be significant unless the sequence of free cumulants $\kappa_k^\infty$ ($\kappa_{2k}^\infty$ in the rectangular case) decays quickly.
 For Marchenko-Pastur noise, the free cumulants are all equal, and thus the performance gap is significant.
 If the eigenvalues/singular values of the noise are uniform, then the sequence of free cumulants decays rapidly and the performance gap is small.